Felipe-Pedro/Python3-Cli/README.md

 # Introduction

 Python3-Cli is a library focused in make cli programs with python3 (obviously).
-The ideia is, you have an cli object which you can interact, and it will take care of everything, even the app loop.
+The ideia is, you have an cli object which you add scenes, and it will take care of everything, even the app loop.

 # Features

 - [x] Regular scene
 - [x] Table scene
-- [ ] Help scene
 - [ ] Auth scene

 # Dependencies